 Related Topic – What is Undercapitalization?

 Types of Analysis

-Data for any one period such as a year, month etc. is used as base and data for remaining periods is then worked around it to calculate percentage change subsequently.
+Data for anyone period such as a year, month etc. are used as base and data for remaining periods is then worked around it to calculate percentage change subsequently.

 In the above example 2 different types of trending can be seen, one with the base year 2011 & year on year trending comparing change from previous years.
 With base year 2011 Net profit after tax in 2012, 2013, 2014 & 2015 is 120%, 130%, 135% & 160% respectively.